HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 Then if the variance (`tr(covariance)`) of the resulting covariance of the observation of an object is < the previous variance then update the entry in in the dictionary.
 The only problem is how to distinguish two objects of the same class detected, but this can be roughly figured out by the clustering the positions of the objects seen before saving into a CSV.

+#

+# Tuning the DBScan to collapse all observations into candidate points
+## Usage of our matplotlib utility plotter
+To plot the graph against all_observations.csv `python3 analyze_dbscan.py ~/ros2_ws/all_observations_recorded2.csv --show --eps 0.5 --min_samples 2 --min_variance 0.01`

+This allows you to see what candidate clusters were considered and what is the lowest variance of the cluster.

+You can use this script to figure out the values of hyperparams for DBScan (think of it like a cluster radius) and minimum samples

+# Some observations and decision on DBScan values
+## Epsilon / Radius of cluster
+Use a small value to prevent clustering everything into the same cluster but not too small such that it makes too many clusters.

+For the race track challenge, 0.5 does so well.
+In real since the goal point is like x=2.5, by some common sense scaling this kind makes sense between the distance of each object.

+## Min samples in cluster
+Min samples should be somewhat small, as the car sometimes doesn't see enough of the person.
+We set to 2 (1 is alright ish, but dangerous)

+## Which point represents the cluster - the min variance from our CSV or the closest point to centroid.

+Closest point to centroid is 100% better.
+Min variance is subject to outliers as we saw in one of our tests.

+## Min variance
+Some cluster min variance is really high.
+From our observation, these usually represent outlier e.g smearing due to difficulty for YOLOv8 to see bounding box.
+As such, even though the cluster has points, we will want to drop the cluster altogether.
+This min variance threshold that works on our training sets is 0.01.